Skip to product information

 Cat's eye tourmaline

-Cat's eye tourmaline is one of the rarest varieties of tourmaline.
-It bears this name because of the phenomenon of light reflection which is reminiscent of a cat's slit eye.
-This phenomenon is called chatoyance.
+Cat's eye tourmaline is one of the rarest varieties of tourmalines.
+It bears this name due to the phenomenon of light reflection that resembles a cat's slit eye.
+This phenomenon is called chatoyancy.

-This optical feature is exceptionally rare and is only found in a handful of fine stones.
-It is caused by the presence of tiny parallel fibers or needle-like inclusions in the stone.
+This optical peculiarity is exceptionally rare and is found only in a handful of fine stones.
+It is caused by the presence of tiny parallel fibers or needle-shaped inclusions in the stone.

 In lithotherapy, cat's eye tourmaline, like many other tourmalines, repels negative energies.
-It is an excellent protective stone which helps keep away people with bad influences.
-It is also known to strengthen the immune system and to facilitate the proper circulation of bodily fluids.
+It is an excellent protective stone that helps to ward off people with bad influences.
+It is also known to strengthen the immune system and to facilitate the good circulation of bodily fluids.

 Its chakra: the sacral chakra